 - R-Value measures a mat’s resistance to heat flow.
 The higher the R-Value, the more insulation the sleeping mat will provide.
 In sub-zero temperatures most people (varies according to the individual) require an R-Value of 4 or more in order to feel comfortable.
 In milder conditions, sleeping mats with R-Values of 2 to 3 generally suffice for most hikers.

 - Groundsheet: If you’re using a tarp as your shelter (i.e. no floor), I recommend carrying a ground sheet.
 For a weight penalty of only one to three ounces, a cut-down-to-size sheet of polycro plastic or Tyvek is worth carrying in order to protect the bottom of your mat.
 This especially holds true if you are using an inflatable model.

 LESS IS MORE

-- 3/4 Length Mats: Over the years I have gone back and forward between closed cell foam and inflatable.
-The one constant in my sleeping system is that I always use mats which are no more than 3/4 length.
-At night I sleep with my feet on top of my pack.
+- 3/4 Length Mats: Over the years I have gone back and forth between closed cell foam and inflatable models.
+The one constant in my sleeping system, however, is that I always use mats that are no more than 3/4 length.
+I sleep with my feet on top of my pack.
 In addition to saving on weight and volume, such a system in which the feet are elevated, has the added benefit of reducing swelling in the lower extremities after a long day on the trail.